vibdev/canvas-kit/modules/canvas-kit-react-core/README.md

 users current input.
 Focus outlines are required for accesibility, but they can be unnecessary visual noise when using a mouse.
-This allows us to hide focus outlines (as desired) while the user is interacting with components using a mouse, touch, etc. and show them when keyboard navigation begins.This logic is heavily influenced by [what-input](https://github.com/ten1seven/what-input).
+This allows us to hide focus outlines (as desired) while the user is interacting with components using a mouse, touch, etc. and show them when keyboard navigation begins.
+This logic is heavily influenced by [what-input](https://github.com/ten1seven/what-input).

-**We strongly encouraged you to use this in your application to wrap all Canvas components**.
+**We strongly encourage you to use this in your application to wrap all Canvas components**.
 You can use it to style your own components as well.

 ### Definitions

 **Input**: The current input method from the user.

 - Equal to one of [`InputTypes`](#inputtypes)
-- Triggered by the following events: - `keydown` - `keyup` - `mousedown` - `MSPointerDown` -
+- Triggered by the following events:
+  - `keydown`
+  - `keyup`
+  - `mousedown`
+  - `MSPointerDown`
+  - `pointerdown`
-  `pointerdown` - `touchstart`
+  - `touchstart`

 **Intent**: The potential next input method from the user.
 Mouse, pointer and mouse wheel events only demonstrate potential, but not actual, interaction and are treated separately.
 Note: if input